Joseph-Christensen/startup/notes.md

 ## Service

 This was pretty simple, all it was in the big picture was transitioning my code from using local storage to storage in the application, I can now see scores from everyone that plays.
 I just added a call to anytime I was doing an endpoint action.

+## Database

+All I did for this deliverable was transition my backend from storing on the server to storing on a database.
+This was simple but was also much harder to debug.
+Overall mongoDB was super simple and easy to use.